FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task4_2_Creating_Managing_ConfigMaps_Secrets.md

 k8s configmap does not support use secret in config data. it is up to cFOS application to parse secret. in above. it is cFOS responsibility to substitue {{ipsec-psks:psk1}} with actual k8s secret ipsec-psks.

+### Summary

+cFOS has build-in support for read data from k8s configMaps and Secrets , which enable multiple cFOS container in one cluster to share the configuration data.